smcclab/smc-course/_resources/02-tools.md

 You should also bring:

 - your laptop charger
-- some headphones (any are fine, but we also have reccomendations below)
+- some headphones (any are fine, but we also have recommendations below)
 - an HDMI adapter[^hdmi] (if there isn't a regular HDMI port on your laptop).
   E.g., you might need a [USB type-C](https://amzn.asia/d/8zh11mq) or [Mini-DP](https://amzn.asia/d/bxJ2c11) adapter.
 I suggest buying